nrwl/nx/docs/shared/angular-tutorial/01-create-application.md

 yarn global add nx
 ```

-Alternatively, you can run the local installation of Nx by prepending every command with `npm run`:
+Alternatively, you can run the local installation of Nx by prepending every command with `npx`:

 ```bash
 npx nx serve todos